Project Site: Bill Fevang's Farm - High Prairie

 From: Peace Country Beef & Forage Association 2018 Annual Report

 The study site was at Bill Fevang’s farm in High Prairie.
-The site had canola the year before and it was sprayed with a pre-seed burnoff before seeding the cocktails in 2018.
-Soil tests from 0-6” showed an organic matter of 10.3%, a pH of 5.9 and an electrical conductivity of 1.0 dS/m.
+The site had canola the year before and it was sprayed with a pre-seed burnoff before seeding the different cereal crops in 2018.
+Soil tests from 0-6” showed an organic matter of 10.3%, a pH of 5.9, and an electrical conductivity of 1.0 dS/m.
 The soil had 27 lbs N/acre, 23 lbs P/ac, 496 lbs K/ac and 19 lbs S/ac.
-The cover crop treatments tested are provided below in Table 1.
+The different annual cereal and grass crops seeded are listed below:

 1. Haymaker oats (check) seeded at 116 lbs/acre (28 seeds per square ft.)

 4. Proso millet seeded at 25 lbs/acre

 5. Melquatro Italian ryegrass seeded at 12 lbs/acre

 6. Htkor Festulolium seeded at 20 lbs/acre